The Ed-touchables and Nagged to Ed: ReceptionEd, Edd n Eddy was one of Cartoon Network's top-rated shows ever since its premiere, particularly with boys. While Ed, Edd n Eddy went on to garner largely positive reviews, the pilot was met with mixed reactions. Some reviewers were unenthusiastic about the episode. The Hollywood Reporter said the animation was "primitive" and "simplistic" and could "only be described as ugly." He further criticized the characters as "grim and toothy" and the voice work as "glowering". The Times-Picayune wrote: "the funniest thing about Ed, Edd and Eddy is the title." Terrence Briggs of Animation World Magazine wrote a scathing review, considering Ed, Edd n Eddy the worst Cartoon Network show up to that point and criticising the episodes as "empty adventures" of pure "filler" with characters that were "products from the school of acid-trip caricature".

 However, other reviews were positive.
 After Briggs' review was published, a large number of letters supportive of the show were sent to the magazine, prompting it to "take a second look" at the show, with Matt Shumway and Lamont Wayne writing a much more positive review, calling it "a fresh show with very different approaches".
 The Sarasota Herald-Tribune was highly positive of the show and felt that the show's lively animation and slapstick humor recalled "the delight of earlier cartoon era", writing: "In times of old, cartoon characters had eyes that bugged out when they drank something unpleasant, legs that became whirling circles when they ran and bodies that flattened into pancakes when they crashed into slammed doors.
 Well, they're ba-a-a-ck."
 The Herald Sun considered Ed, Edd n Eddy an animated mixture of well-known classic TV shows, noting "just imagine Dexter in his laboratory working on some new project for the Cartoon Network when he tunes into The Little Rascals and The Three Stooges.
-Alfalfa, Spanky, Moe and Curly really excite the wunderkind who decides to extract some DNA from the old TV legends.
+Alfalfa, Spanky, Moe, and Curly really excite the wunderkind who decides to extract some DNA from the old TV legends.
 Into the test tubes with the DNA ... add a little animation and Dexter has Ed, Edd N Eddy".

-The pilot was released as part of Ed, Edd n Eddy: The Complete First Season DVD on October 10, 2006, which can be purchased on Amazon.com and the Cartoon Network Shop.
-It is also available for purchase on the iTunes Store, where it can be bought separately, or as a part of season 1.